 Step 2.
 Remove old vanity light fixture.

 Step 3.
-Reveal wires behind light.
-Separate old light fixture from wires in wall & remove bracket.
+Reveal wires behind the light.
+Separate old light fixture from wires in wall & remove the bracket.

 Once you have the light fixture detached from the wall, separate it from its support bracket and reveal the wires.